-An agency under the U.S. Department of Health and Human Services, the Substance Abuse and Mental Health Services Administration (SAMHSA) is the office tasked to lead public health efforts to promote behavioral health.
-SAMHSA aims to significantly reduce the impact of substance abuse and mental health problems in various communities across the U.S.
+An agency under the U.S. Department of Health and Human Services, the Substance Use Disorder and Mental Health Services Administration (SAMHSA) is the office tasked to lead public health efforts to promote behavioral health.
+SAMHSA aims to significantly reduce the impact of substance use disorder and mental health problems in various communities across the U.S.

 National Alliance on Mental Illness

 The National Alliance on Mental Illness (NAMI) is the largest grassroots mental health organization in the United States that aims to improve the lives of people who are suffering from mental health problems.
 NAMI is involved in education programs that help people with mental illness and their respective families, as well as the community and other educators to have access to important information on mental health issues and other necessary support.

 The National Suicide Prevention Lifeline is a network of more than 160 local crisis centers across the United States offering free and confidential emotional support to people who are struggling with emotional distress or suicidal crisis.
 The lifeline is available to everyone in need 24 hours a day, 7 days a week.

 MentalHealth.gov is a website that provides the general public, schools, communities, and other professionals one-stop access to information about U.S. government mental health and mental health problems.
 The content for this website is provided by relevant mental health agencies such as the Centers for Disease and Prevention, National Institutes of Health, and National Institute of Mental Health (NIMH).